BLOG

 The decision between retainer, project-based, and hourly pricing is a scope question.
 Each model has a breakeven point at which it becomes the most cost-effective.

 A monthly retainer makes sense when the company needs ongoing strategic oversight that exceeds 15-20 hours per month.
 This includes companies in active growth mode, companies managing multiple marketing channels, or companies with internal marketing teams that need executive-level coaching.
-The retainer model creates predictable costs, ensures continuity, and aligns the fractional CMO’s incentives with long-term outcomes rather than billable hours.
+The retainer model creates predictable costs, supports continuity, and aligns the fractional CMO’s incentives with long-term outcomes rather than billable hours.

 A project-based engagement makes sense for defined initiatives with clear deliverables and an eight to 12-week timeline.
 Examples include go-to-market strategy for a new product launch, rebranding and messaging overhaul, or selection and implementation of a marketing technology stack.
 Project fees range from $10,000 to $30,000, depending on scope.
 The advantage is cost certainty and outcome focus.
 The disadvantage is that once the project ends, the strategic context is left with the consultant.

 An hourly engagement makes sense only when the need is advisory rather than executional, and the time commitment is under 10 hours per month.
-Hourly engagements at $250 to $350 per hour are the most expensive model on a per-hour basis, but they allow the company to test the relationship before committing to a larger engagement.
+Hourly engagements at $250 to $350 per hour are the most expensive model on a per-hour basis.
+But they allow the company to test the relationship before committing to a larger engagement.

 The Six-Month Comparison: How the Numbers Stack Up Across Models